 Hydrochlorofluorocarbons, HCFCs, represent the first generation of replacement gases for CFCs.
 The lifetimes are rather long, see Table 3, but although not as stable and persistent in the atmosphere as CFCs, they can still end up in the stratosphere where they can destroy the ozone layer.
 Consequently, the gases are regulated through the Montreal protocol.
 The Norwegian monitoring programme includes three HCFC species: HCFC-22, HCFC-141b and HCFC-142b.
 These compounds are mainly used as refrigerants, foam blowing agents and solvents.
-The use of the gases is now frozen, but they are not completely phased out.
-All the gases have potentially a strong warming effect, depending on their concentrations and absorption properties, i.e. their GWPs (see Table 3).
-HCFC-142b has the highest GWP, with a warming potential 1980 times stronger than CO_2 , per kg gas emitted.
+The use of the gases worldwide is now frozen, but they are yet not completely phased out.
+All the gases potentially have a strong warming effect, depending on their concentrations and absorption properties, i.e. their GWPs (see Table 3).
+HCFC-142b has the highest GWP, with a warming potential 1980 times stronger than CO2, per kg gas emitted.

-The daily averaged observations of the three HCFCs are shown in Figure 29 for the period 2001-2016.
+The daily averaged observations of the three HCFCs are shown in Figure 30 for the period 2001-2017.

-Figure 29: Daily averaged mixing ratios of the monitored HCFCs for the period 2001-2016 at the Zeppelin observatory: HCFC-22 (red), HCFC-141b (dark blue), and HCFC-142b (green).
+Figure 30: Daily averaged mixing ratios of the monitored HCFCs for the period 2001-2017 at the Zeppelin observatory: HCFC-22 (red), HCFC-141b (dark blue), and HCFC-142b (green).
 The solid lines are empirical fitted mixing ratios.
 All units are in ppt.

-HCFC-22, HCFC-141b and HCFC-142b are all increasing over the period 2001-2016.
-HCFC-22 is the most abundant HCFC species and is increasing at a rate of 6.4 ppt/yr over the period 2001-2016.
-The concentration of the two other compounds, HCFC-141b and HCFC-142b, are a factor of ten lower than HCFC-22, and the increase in absolute annual means are also a factor of ten lower; HCFC-141b and HCFC-142b both increase by 0.6 ppt/yr over the period 2001-2016.
-However, the situation is very positive for HCFC-142b, which shows a slight decrease from 2015 to 2016.
-This is best illustrated in Figure 28, which shows the annual means for the full period.
-For all HCFCs there is a considerable increase from 2001 to 2010, but only HCFC-

-142b has stabilized over the last years.
-With lifetimes in the order of 10-20 years, it is important to continue monitoring the development of the HCFCs for many years to come, as they have significant influence on the ozone layer and are also strong greenhouse gases.
-The global annual means in 2016 given in Hall et al. (2017) are included in Figure 28 as black bars.
+HCFC-22, HCFC-141b and HCFC-142b are all increasing over the period 2001-2017.
+HCFC-22 is the most abundant HCFC species and has been increasing at a rate of 6.2 ppt/yr over the period 2001-2017.
+The concentration of the two other compounds, HCFC-141b and HCFC-142b, are a factor of ten lower than HCFC-22, and the increase in absolute annual means are also a factor of ten lower; HCFC-141b and HCFC-142b both increase by 0.6 ppt/yr over the period 2001-2017.
+However, the development is positive for HCFC-141b and HCFC-142b, which both decreased slightly from 2016 to 2017.
+This is best illustrated in Figure 29, which shows the annual means for the full period.
+For all HCFCs there is a considerable increase from 2001 to 2010.
+With lifetimes in the order of 10-20 years, it is important to continue monitoring the development of the HCFCs for many years to come, as they have a significant influence on the ozone layer and are also strong greenhouse gases.
+The global annual means in 2016 and 2017 given in Hall et al. (2017) and Dlugokencky et al. (2018) are included in Figure 29 as black bars.
 The observed concentrations at Zeppelin are 4-6% higher than the global means.

-Figure 30: Development of the annual means of observed HCFCs at the Zeppelin Observatory for the period 2001-2016.
+Figure 31: Development of the annual means of observed HCFCs at the Zeppelin Observatory for the period 2001-2017.
 HCFC-22 (red), HCFC-141b (blue), and HCFC-142b (green).
-The global annual means in 2016 as given in Hall et al. (2017) are included as black bars.
+The global annual means in 2016 and 2017 are included as black bars.
 All units are in ppt.

 Key findings - HCFCs: The CFC substitutes HCFC-22, HCFC-141b and HCFC-142b have increased significantly since the measurements started at Zeppelin in 2001.
-HCFC-22 has a growth rate of 6.4 ppt/yr, whereas HCFC-141b has an average growth rate of 0.6 ppt/yr.
-For the 2001-2016 period HCFC-22, HCFC-141b and HCFC-142b increased by 56%, 56% and 61%, respectively.
-HCFC-22 and HCFC-141b are still increasing, but the situation is more positive for HCFC-142b, which has stabilized the last years.
+HCFC-22 has a growth rate of 6.2 ppt/yr, whereas HCFC-141b has an average growth rate of 0.6 ppt/yr.
+From 2001 to 2017 HCFC-22, HCFC-141b and HCFC-142b increased by 58%, 54% and 62%, respectively.
+HCFC-22 is still increasing, but the situation is more positive for HCFC-141b and HCFC-1412b, which have stabilized the last years.